Wolston Correctional Centre

 Wolston Correctional Centre is an Australian high-security prison facility in Wacol, Brisbane, Queensland, Australia.
 Wolston holds high-profile prisoners.
+It was formerly known as Wacol Correctional Centre.

+It is near the Brisbane Correctional Centre (formerly the Sir David Longland Correctional Centre), Brisbane Women's Correctional Centre, and the Brisbane Youth Detention Centre (formerly the John Oxley Youth Detention Centre).

 History

 In 2018, Wolston Correctional Centre was severely overcrowded, with some cells designed for a single prisoner accommodating two or more prisoners.
 This is often achieved by requiring one or more of the prisoners to sleep on the floor.
 Such overcrowding has led to a dramatic increase in violent assaults as such cramped living conditions increases psychological stress and discomfort of inmates.
 It is also often the prison guards who become the victims of such assaults.